txt/se25/docs/proj1.md

 - Review **9+ projects** before selecting two.
 - You have a **25% chance** of having to create one of these posters for Project2, so choose carefully.
 - Many previous projects may have issues (e.g., poor installation instructions, outdated packages, dull goals).
 Be critical in your selection.
+- Submit your work to Moodle (including 2 posters and 2 videos) AND the  [Discussions Forum](https://github.com/Kii4ka/CSC510_Software_Engineering_Posters_Spring2025/discussions) (only 2 posters).
+- React in the Discussions Forum to the posters you like so we can find the best ones.

 ---